Defining A Shelterbelt And How It Works

 Conclusion

-As this post clearly illustrated, shelterbelts or windbreaks are a simple but effective means of protecting against the damaging effect of prevailing winds.
-They also have a wide range of applications, varying from the practical to the aesthetical.
+As this post clearly illustrates, shelterbelts or windbreaks are a simple but effective means of protecting against the damaging effects of prevailing winds.
+They also have a wide range of applications, varying from the practical to the aesthetic.

-This article illustrated what a shelterbelt/windbreak is, how it works, as well as highlighted its various uses.
+This article illustrates what a shelterbelt/windbreak is, how it works, as well as highlights its various uses.

 Until next time, keep your eye on the weather!